ZiyiHuang0708/SourceID-NMF/README.md

 #### Parameters

-As input, SourceID-NMF provides a number of parameters for different purposes.
+As input, SourceID-NMF provides some parameters for different purposes.
 Some of the parameters exist as inputs and outputs of data, including:

 ```
 Options